VI4IO/io-500-dev/README.md

 ## How to prepare an IO-500 run

+Please see samples in site-configs/*/startup.sh, as those contain all necessary parameters and have been run successfully!
+They also contain some documentation.
+The general procedure to run successfully are:

-1) Find is part of the benchmark, we prepared several find commands.
+1) Identify a suitable find command; find is part of the benchmark, we prepared several find commands.
    To identify a suitable find (see the find directory / structure of the repository below).
 2) You have to prepare a run script for your batch system 2.1) Set filenames for the benchmarks and find.
    2.2) Add suitable parameters to yield a 5 minute limit for all creation/write benchmark phases.
-          You can set parameters for
+          You can set parameters for ior_easy, example: ior_easy_params="-t 2048k -b 122880000k" # 120 GBytes per process, file per proc is already configured ior_hard_writes_per_proc=5000   #each process writes 5000 times
+           mdtest_hard_files_per_proc=6000
+           mdtest_easy_files_per_proc=6000

-          The sample scripts in the directories provide examples for parameters you may want to use.
+          Sample scripts in the directories provide examples for parameters you may want to use.
    2.3) You may add further commands to precreate directories (e.g., to place them on Lustre servers) 2.4) You may output some key-value pairs for node information (e.g., date, ppn, number of nodes used), these key-values are not yet standardized, but will in the future.
    2.5) Source io_500_core.sh at last to have the script run the benchmarks, do not change io_500_core.sh !
 3) Have it run and store the output in a textfile.

-Please see samples in site-configs/*/startup.sh, as those contain all necessary parameters and have been run successfully!
-They also contain some documentation.
+4) Submit the script to your batch system.

+To see what the benchmark will do set find_cmd, ior_cmd, mdtest_cmd to /bin/echo or have your jobscript use "/usr/bin/bash -x"

 ## How to identify suitable settings